SAND-Lab/MEA-NAP-HPC/docs/_build/html/_sources/guide-for-advanced-users.rst.txt

      - If you were unable to generate spike detection check figures during step 1 of the pipeline to visualize the performance of your spike detection methods, set equal to "1".
 You must have already generated spike files for all of your recordings before using this setting.
    * - 43
      - Params.thresholds
-     - Choose one or more standard deviations (SD) if running threshold-based spike detection.
-This method identifies negative voltage deflections that exceed the threshold set based on the SD of the mean voltage signal.
+     - Choose one or more mean absolute deviations (MAD) if running threshold-based spike detection.
+This method identifies negative voltage deflections that exceed the threshold set based on the MAD of the voltage signal.
 This method is fast.
 It works well for electrodes with a high signal-to-noise ratio and for recordings with similar firing rates.
-Threshold-based methods can underestimate spikes in electrodes with high firing rates and are susceptible to
+Threshold-based methods can underestimate spikes in electrodes with high firing rates and are susceptible to counting artifacts as spikes.
+   * - 44
+     - Params.wnameList
+     - Choose one or more wavelets for template-based spike detection.
+We routinely use MATLAB built-in wavelets bior1.5, bior1.3, and db2 (db2 is least spike-like).
+For custom electrode-specific templates created from 50 spikes detected by the threshold method, use mea.
+This may require further tuning by advanced users to calibrate for your data.
+The published SWTTEO method is also available (swetteo), but we have not tested it extensively with our data.
+   * - 45
+     - Params.costList
+     - Cost parameter for wavelets in templated-based spike detection.
+Determines balance of false positives to false negatives.
+Can tune for your dataset.
+We have found that -0.12 to -0.2 works well for most of our MEA data (when comparing spike detection pre- and post-TTX).
+   * - 46
+     - Params.SpikesMethod
+     - Choose spike detection method to use for steps 2-4 of the pipeline (e.g., 'bior1p5', 'thr4', 'mergedAll', or 'mergedWavelet').  mergedAll combines all spike detection methods and parameters selected above.  mergedWavelets combines only the spikes detected by one or more of the wavelets selected above.

-Functional connectivity settings
+Functional connectivity parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. list-table::